Accidental Impacts Leadership

-Anita Grossman, CFRE is the development director for the Community Services Agency in Mountain View, California, which provides safety net services to low income individuals and families.
+Anita Grossman is a fundraising professional with over 30 years of experience in the nonprofit sector, primarily in health, human services and educational organizations.
 A Chicago native, Anita holds a bachelor’s degree from the University of Illinois and has done graduate work in religious studies at the Graduate Theological Union in Berkeley, CA.

 The Rev. David W. Peters, D.Min served as an enlisted Marine and Army chaplain, deploying to Iraq in 2005.
 Today he is the vicar of St Joan of Arc Episcopal Church in Pflugerville, Texas and an adjunct instructor at Seminary of the Southwest in Austin, Texas.
 He is the founder of the Episcopal Veterans Fellowship.
 David is the author or two books about war and homecoming, with a third book on moral injury forthcoming.
 He hosts two podcasts and his articles have appeared in a wide variety of publications.

 The Very Reverend Chris Yaw is the rector of St. David’s Episcopal Church in Southfield Michigan.
 Chris is active in outreach activities involving homelessness and poverty in and around Detroit.
 He serves on several diocesan boards and is also President of Oakland Housing.
 He is the founder and host of www.churchnext.tv, author of several books and articles, and prior to joining the clergy worked as a television journalist.